xantorohara/metalock/README.md

 # Metalock Java library

-This library provides some useful annotations and aspects that make it possible to do some syncronisations in a simple way.
+The library contains Java annotations and aspects that make it possible to synchronize methods in a simple way.

+Actually it provides some kind of Named Locks.

-Internally it uses concurrent map with named ReentrantLocks.
+Internally it is based on concurrent maps of reentrant locks.

 ## Method leval annotations